 The color brown was selected for all the track segments on a turntable, because the device combines the functions of a crossing and a switch.
-Yellow represents the areas of the turntable that a train would never roll on.
+Yellow represents the areas of the turntable on which a train would never roll.

 Turntables can be made in various sizes, with three examples below (figures 7B-C, 7D-E, 7F-G).
 The overall diameter, measured across flats rather than across corners, must be carefully selected if the turntable will be easy to fit among the other track pieces.
 Some suitable values are 233mm, 322mm, and 377mm.
 In the illustrations, the diameter is represented by three digits arched across the top of the ring.
 (It was difficult to find a better location.)

 The diameter of the disk is not critical, and in each example was arbitrarily chosen to give familiar-looking numbers.
-Presumably, the disk would be large enough that the segments on it would be long enough to hold a train car.
+Presumably, the disk would be large enough that each segment on it would be long enough to hold a train car.
 That way, a car rolls onto the disk, the disk turns, and then the car rolls off in whatever direction.

 In a complicated layout, it may be difficult to use all ten ports.
 Some hobbyists will deem it necessary to attach a dead-end piece to each unused port, while others will reject this policy as a needless formalism.

 Figure 7B shows turntables whose outer diameter is σ(13) ≈ 233 and whose inner diameter is σ(12) ≈ 144.
 The disk happens to be the right size to accept any of the segment combinations of figures 6A through 6D.
 A manufacturer might even design turntables so that they accommodate interchangeable disks.